Realising Interactions Between Dark Matter and Dark Energy Using $k$-essence Cosmology: Introduction

+The motivation of the work is as follows.
+Dynamics of dark matter and dark energy described by a single $k-$essence scalar field may be shown to be equivalent to dynamics of two interacting fluids, one described by a $k-$essence Lagrangian with constant potential and the other with a $k-$essence Lagrangian with potential having no constant term in its Taylor expansion.
+Such a realisation is shown to be consistent with the Supernova Ia data with certain constraints on the temporal behaviour of the original $k−$essence potential $V(\phi)$.
+We have described a methodology to obtain such constraints.\\

-We have shown in section~\ref{sec:2} that if the stress energy tensor $(T_{dm}^{\mu\nu} + T_{de}^{\mu\nu})$ of the entire dark sector is assumed to be given by stress tensor of $k-$essence scalar field $\phi$ with Lagrangian $L$ \eqref{eq:lag}, then cosmic evolution corresponds to a diffusive interaction between the two fluid components represented by Lagrangians $L_1$ and $L_2$.
+We have explicitly shown in Sec.~\ref{sec:2} that, the unified dynamics of dark matter and dark energy described by a single scalar field $\phi$ driven by a $k-$essence Lagrangian $L= V(\phi)F(X)$ may be viewed in terms of diffusive interactions between the two hypothetical fluid components `1' and `2' with stress energy tensors equivalent to that of Lagrangians $L_1$ and $L_2$ respectively.
 The energy transfer between these fluid components is determined by functions $V(\phi)$, $F(X)$ and their derivatives.
-In section~\ref{sec:3} we have obtained temporal behaviour of equation of state of the entire dark fluid of universe from SNe Ia data.
-In section~\ref{sec:4} we have shown how the quantities related to components of the fluid are related to observation.
-We have shown that the relationship may be realised in terms of a connection between temporal behaviour of the potential $V(\phi(t))$ and value of a parameter $\alpha_0$, where $\alpha_0 / (1 - \alpha_0)$ is the value of the ratio $\rho_1/\rho_2$ at present epoch.
-In section~\ref{sec:5} we have shown that the above relation may be exploited to constrain nature of temporal behaviour of $k-$essence potential $V(\phi(t))$.
-The obtained constraints thus correspond to only those class of $k-$essence potentials $V(\phi(t))$ for which dynamics of $k-$essence scalar field $\phi$ with Lagrangian $L=V(\phi) F(X)$ may be used to realise DM-DE interactions in terms of diffusive interaction between two ideal fluids, both having equations of state same as that of total dark sector of universe.
+In Sec.\ \ref{sec:3} have discussed the methodology of analysis of observational data and obtained temporal behaviour of equation of state of the dark fluid of universe from SNe Ia data.
+In Sec.\ \ref{sec:4} we have shown how one may establish a connection between the energy densities of the hypothetical fluids, the $k-$essence potential $V(\phi)$ and the observed quantities like equation of state of the dark fluid.
+We have shown that such a connection may be realised in terms of an equation (Eq.\ \ref{eq:recur1}) relating parameters depicting temporal behaviour of the potential $V(\phi(t))$ and value of a parameter $\alpha_0$, where $\alpha_0 / (1 - \alpha_0)$ is the value of the ratio $\rho_1/\rho_2$ at present epoch.
+In Sec.\ \ref{sec:5} we have shown how the above relation may be exploited to constrain nature of temporal behaviour of $k-$essence potential from observational data.
+The obtained constraints thus correspond to only those class of $k-$essence potentials $V(\phi)$ for which dynamics of $k-$essence scalar field $\phi$ with Lagrangian $L=V(\phi) F(X)$ may be used to realise DM-DE interactions in terms of diffusive interaction between two ideal fluids, both having equations of state same as that of total dark sector of universe.
+The conclusions are presented in Sec.\ \ref{sec:6}.